Student selection process

 Note that it usually not possible to apply to a bachelor’s degree programme on the basis of a higher education degree unless otherwise stated in the degree programmes admission criteria.

-Eligibility to apply for master’s degree programmes in universities of applied sciences (UAS) depends on having completed a bachelor’s level degree or other higher education degree and a minimum of three years of work experience after the completion of the bachelor’s degree.
-When applying to studies which begin 1 August 2020 onwards, the minimum work experience requirement is two years.
+Eligibility to apply for master’s degree programmes in universities of applied sciences (UAS) depends on having completed a bachelor’s level degree or other higher education degree and a minimum of two years of work experience after the completion of the bachelor’s degree.

 In certain fields of UAS master’s degrees, that is Crafts and Design, Media and Visual Arts, Theatre and Dance, and Music, the work experience can be replaced with artistic activities and merits.